oluijks/blog.luba.dev/src/data/blog/_programming/0013-my-last-neovim-config.md

 ## Final Thoughts: Why I'm Sticking with This Setup

-I've called this post "My Last Neovim2025-06-01T08:44:42.338Z Configuration" not because I'm done learning, but because I've found a solid foundation that I'm confident will last.
+I've called this post "My Last Neovim Configuration" not because I'm done learning, but because I've found a solid foundation that I'm confident will last.
 LazyVim gives me the polish and structure I was missing without locking me in.

 Of course, nothing is ever truly final in the world of dotfiles but this is the first time I've felt like I'm not building a config for its own sake, but using a config that supports my work.